 In this section we'll explore both the various elements of the debugger's user interface and steps invovled in actually debugging a transaction.
-Below is an example of the Truffle Teams debugger interface, wherein a simple ERC721 token implementation is being debugged.
+Let's explore an example of the Truffle Teams debugger interface, wherein a simple ERC721 token implementation is being debugged.

 0x82f668a...) in the page header.
 The header includes a visual representation of whether the transaction ultimately succeeded or failed .
 This is a useful reference as it allows you to preemptively know whether to expect a status message when execution completes.
-More on this in the Status Messages section below.
+More on this in the Status Messages section.

-Located directly below the debugger control palette are the tabs representing all the source files that will be accessed as part of the transaction's execution path.
+The source files that will be accessed as part of the transactions execution path will be represented by tabs with the contract file names.
 It's worth noting that it's likely your project may contain more files than are displayed here.